lbain/lucybain/source/blog/2017/02-08-react-js-when-to-rerender.html.md

 }
 ```

 In this (massively contrived) example the `Todo` will re-render every second, even though the `render` method doesn’t use `unseen` at all.
-In fact, `unseen` doesn’t even change it’s value!
+In fact, `unseen` doesn’t even change its value!
 You can check out a working version of this on [CodePen](https://codepen.io/lbain/pen/MJNpwL).

 *Well, but re-rendering all the time isn’t helpful...*